Sam Patten: Career

-Patten began his political career in Maine, as an intern for Senator William Cohen and as press secretary for Susan Collins during her campaigns for governor (1994) and senator (1996).
-In 1999 he moved to Washington, D.C., where he worked for Senators Collins and Olympia Snowe.
+Patten began his political career in Maine as an intern for Senator William Cohen and as press secretary for Susan Collins during her campaigns for Governor (1994) and Senator (1996).

+In the mid-to-late 1990s, Patten did public affairs work for the Kazakhstan oil sector.

+In 1999 he worked for Senators Collins and Olympia Snowe in Washington, D.C.
 He was the Maine campaign director for the George W. Bush presidential campaign in 2000.
-From 2001 to 2004 Patten headed the Moscow office of the International Republican Institute; while there he worked with Konstantin Kilimnik, who later moved to Kiev to work for Paul Manafort's consulting business in Ukraine.
+From 2001 to 2004 Patten headed the Moscow office of the International Republican Institute; while there he worked with Konstantin Kilimnik, who later moved to Kyiv to work for Paul Manafort's consulting business in Ukraine.
 Patten worked for the U.S. State Department in 2008.
 In 2012, he advised Rob Sobhani on his U.S. Senate campaign in Maryland.

-In the mid-to-late 1990s, Patten did public affairs work for the Kazakhstan oil sector.
-Around 2012, he was being paid $30,000 per month by Bidzina Ivanishvili and a firm related to Ivanishvili.
-In 2014, Patten was receiving $20,000 per month from Iraqi Deputy Prime Minister Saleh al-Mutlaq and the Al-Arabiya Coalition, to support al-Mutlaq's run for prime minister.
+Around 2012, he was reportedly paid $30,000 per month by Bidzina Ivanishvili and a firm related to him.
+In 2014, Patten reportedly was receiving $20,000 per month from Iraqi Deputy Prime Minister Saleh al-Mutlaq and the Al-Arabiya Coalition, to support al-Mutlaq's run for prime minister.

 In 2014, Patten was a senior consultant for SCL Group, the parent company of Cambridge Analytica, working at their Oregon office to help them fine-tune their models for the 2014 U.S. mid-term elections.
-He also helped SCL Group with their work on the 2015 Nigeria elections, including hiring Israeli hackers to find kompromat on presidential candidate Muhammadu Buhari.
+He also helped SCL Group with their work on the 2015 Nigeria elections, including allegedly hiring Israeli hackers to find kompromat on presidential candidate Muhammadu Buhari.

 Patten and Kilimnik founded Begemot Ventures International (BVI) in February 2015.
 Based in Washington, D.C., BVI is "a strategic and political advisory firm" that Patten claims only has clients outside the United States.